mafik/automat/ARCHITECTURE.md

-This doc is meant for folks who would like to tinker Automat on their own machines.
+This doc is meant for folks who would like to tinker with Automat on their own machines.
 It lists the underlying technologies and describes how they're connected together.